anilsaini043/MERN-Blog/frontend/README.md

 # Integrated Toast notification as Sooner component
 # After login redirect to Login page
 # Used of useNavigation hook for navigation
+# Avatar img implemented for logged in user